preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 Community Rollup block
 =========================

-This is an ongoing, preliminary documentation of a new block to come in Omnia 6.5.
+This block is available in Omnia 6.5 and later.

 Settings
 *************